 The flight the next day was fairly early so we called for a taxi to pick us up at 5 AM.
 Unfortunately they mixed us up with another hotel guest headed to the airport who had not booked a taxi, so we ended up waiting almost an hour.
 Luckily, not many people are leaving Manhattan at 6AM on a Monday, so we had no trouble getting to the airport.
 I opted for cozy, probably because I was still cold from the bus the night before.
 And as a major bonus, we got upgraded to first class!
 In hindsight it was probably the worst thing ever because now I only want to fly first class.
 I crossed my legs in my seat, guys.
 It was glorious.

 clothing items: 1 | 2 | 3 | 4 (also here) | 5 | 6 (similar) | 7 | 8 | 9 | 10 | 11 | 12

 Before leave you, I also want to add a disclaimer.
-While I had a blast visiting the city weeks before Christmas, I will never do it again.
+While I had a blast visiting the city weeks before Christmas, I'm not sure I'll venture back this time of year.
 There are so many people.
 I've been to NYC several times, and I've never experienced it so touristy.
 We specifically made plans around town to get away from the crowds, but some of the things I was excited to see (Chelsea Market, Saks, Central Park holiday market, the Plaza) were absolutely swamped with people who wanted to experience the exact same things.
 So, yes, I've been there and enjoyed it, but I definitely am forewarning you: if you don't like crowds, this is not for you.
 If you can tolerate them, go!
 Have a blast and be sure to schedule some quite time away from the buzz during your stay.
 And now, a few pics I snapped (mostly shameless selfies) of the weekend adventure.